Level-2/Dice/README.md

 ]);
 ```

-This change made the JSON loader redundant as loading of rules from a JSON file can easily be achieved with the code:
+The puropse of this addition is to make the JSON loader redundant.
+Loading of rules from a JSON file can easily be achieved with the code:

 ```php
 $dice->addRules(json_decode(file_get_contents('rules.json')));